scgrn/Mustard-Engine/README.md

 Asset Compiler
 -------
-During development you will typically not need to invoke the asset compiler- building a project in `dist` config will call the asset compiler to build the archive for you.
+During development you will typically not need to invoke the asset compiler- building a project in the `dist` configuration will call the asset compiler to build the archive for you.

-Binary is Mustard-AssetCompiler in the `bin` directory.
+If you must use it for some exotic reason, the binary is Mustard-AssetCompiler in the `bin` directory.
 This is a command line tool that compiles *every* file in the directory it was launched, and every file in every subdirectory recursively, into a single glob.

 There is an option to specify a key for a laughably weak encryption scheme.